 Most popular dog names

 We have compiled these name lists from the names on thousands of pet ID tags that we process each year.
 For more name lists and suggestions, please visit our pet names website.

-Australia’s top 10 most popular names for boy dogs in 2018:
+Australia’s most popular dog names in 2020